 - 1. Find a partner from one of the AIRE partners' R&D institutions for forming a Development Team (see Section 'The Development Team'); - 2.
 Formulate your idea to be solved, be precise with: - What problem is to be solved - What is the expected outcome - To what extent can the enterprise commit itself - Expectations to the Development Team - 3.
 Take your time to discuss the idea, focus of the project and expected outcome with the Development Team - 4.
-In case of any questions feel free to contact demonstration project lead Katre Eljas to discuss the open issues. - 5.
-Fill in the application and submit via e-mail.
+In case of any questions feel free to contact demonstration project lead Katre Eljas (demonstration-projects@aire-edih.eu) to discuss the open issues. - 5.
+Fill in the application and submit via e-mail (demonstration-projects@aire-edih.eu).
 Make sure you have attached all necessary attachments. - 6.
-AIRE team will come ack to you to conform that the application is received and forwarded to evaluation.
+AIRE team will come back to you to conform that the application is received and forwarded to evaluation.